With Treatment

 Services provided:

-Williamsburg Place The William J Farley Center is an inpatient substance abuse rehabilitation center in Williamsburg, VA that is located in the 23188 zip code.
-Williamsburg Place The William J Farley Center offers Self-help groups, Social skills development and Case management.
+Williamsburg Place The William J Farley Center is an inpatient substance abuse rehab facility in Williamsburg, VA that is located in the 23188 zip code.
+Williamsburg Place The William J Farley Center offers Social skills development, Self-help groups and Mentoring/Peer support.
 It offers treatment to men and women.

 Address: 5477 Mooretown Road, Williamsburg, VA 23188 in James City County